 Along with keeping documents organized and claiming all the deductions to which you’re entitled, an opportunity to save money is preventing employee turnover due to ill-fitting hires.
 Afterall, on average it costs employers a whopping $4,129 per new hire––a number that could completely clobber your savings.

 In addition to money, losing staff members means you also lose vital time to a new job search.
-To help prevent staff turnover and protect your profits, it’s essential to thoroughly vet all serious job applicants with preemployment screening with ShareAble for Hires.
+To help prevent staff turnover and protect your profits, it’s essential to thoroughly vet all serious job applicants with pre-employment screening through ShareAble for Hires®.

 As you prepare to tackle tax filing, read on for strategic tips on how to possibly maximize small business tax savings throughout the year.